aimwts/ai-tp/README.md

 # ai-tp is for TAAS members to download or upload your files

-TAAS (Test As A Service) is a global Test Expert Knlowledge Network TAAS is Linkedin for Test Engineers
+TAAS (Test As A Service) is a global Test Expert Knlowledge Network

+TAAS is Linkedin for Test Engineers

 TAAS is AI-based Smart Test Solutions - ATE Test Development utilizes AI-based development Platform

-# Benefits of TAAS

-Space utilization on the test floor - 80%, $ saving Changeover time - 80% reduction
-Total Cost of Operation (TCO) - 80%, $ saving
-Open architecture: Support 3rd party vendors
-Capital reduction - 66%
-Tester hourly rate ($ per hour) - 66%
-Training and test program development time reduction over the cloud - 80% Test Cell downtime reduction - 80%
-Defect rates reduction PPM - 80%
-Time to become Test Expert: big iron ATE: > 5 years vs. TAAS: < 1 year Device test data analysis: big iron ATE: off line analysis vs. TAAS: AI ML Big Data analysis; Faster and better quality

 # Test Programs and examples using Slack, Pingpad and api.ai